-Based on the Company's review of its debt securities in an unrealized loss position at March 31, 2020, it determined that the losses were primarily the result current economic factors, impacting all global debt and equity markets, that are the result of the global COVID-19 pandemic.
+Based on the Company's review of its debt securities in an unrealized loss position at March 31, 2021, it determined that the losses were primarily the result current economic factors, impacting all global debt and equity markets, that are the result of the global COVID-19 pandemic.
 The impact to the Company's investment portfolio is considered to be temporary, rather than a deterioration of overall credit quality.
-As of March 31, 2020, all investments are current on their schedule interest and dividend payments and the Company expects that recent government stimulus actions will further strengthen these securities.
-The Company does not intend to sell and it is not more likely than not that the Company will be required to sell these securities prior to recovering their amortized cost.
-As such, the Company does not consider these securities to be other-than-temporarily impaired at March 31, 2020.
+As of March 31, 2021, all investments are current on their schedule interest and dividend payments.
+The Company does not intend to sell, and it is not more likely than not that the Company will be required to sell, these securities prior to recovering their amortized cost.
+As such, the Company does not consider these securities to be other-than-temporarily impaired at March 31, 2021.